Support-Hours: 9 am to 5.30pm GMT

 What resistance band should I buy?

 We recommend the Hip & Booty Resistance bands available on DPTV’s website.
-We regularly use resistance bands within our Reformer classes, find great examples of them being used in the Loopy Legs, Booty Band Delight and Barre Sculpt Two videos.
+We regularly use resistance bands within our Reformer classes.
+Find great examples of them being used in the Loopy Legs, Booty Band Delight and Barre Sculpt Two videos.

 4. Dumbbells